Is the Google Ads Quality Score real?

 I haven’t either, but I’ve seen the equivalent in countless Google Ads accounts.

-Depending on the keyword match types you use (mostly phrase match, broad match modifier, and broad match), you’ll find that what you’re bidding on (keyword on the surface) is far from what you’re actually paying for (search terms below the surface).
+Depending on the keyword match types (opens in a new tab) you use (mostly phrase match and broad match), you’ll find that what you’re bidding on (keyword on the surface) is far from what you’re actually paying for (search terms below the surface).

-Since the discrepancies vary among certain keywords and certain match types, it’s important to note that your click-through-rates could be bleeding from this Iceberg Effect.
+Since the discrepancies vary among specific keywords and certain match types, you should know that your click-through rates could be bleeding from this Iceberg Effect.

 Quick Bounces: How often someone goes to your site and quickly leaves and reloads the search results.
 These are low-quality visits that go to the landing page [experience] portion of Quality Score.”